usmanjabbar8300176/GitDemo/README.md

 # GitDemo
-This is my GitDemo file.
+This is my GitDemo file.(Author Mani)